International Arbitration Law Library Series Volume 14

 This second edition will give an unlimited access to lawyers and corporate counsel to an expanded volume of arbitral awards and cases from many more jurisdictions, updates on new legislation and rules, and newly researched jurisprudence.
 This book will be of immense help in solving the increasingly complex procedural issues confronting them in dealing with multi-party and multi-contract disputes.
 It will also prove to be invaluable to law professors and students of dispute resolution.

 |Product Line||Kluwer Law International|

-The Possibility of Bringing Together in One Single Proceeding all the Parties who have Participated in the Performance of One Economic Transaction through Interrelated Contracts
+The Possibility of Bringing Together in One Single Proceeding all the Parties Who Have Participated in the Performance of One Economic

 Setting in Motion of Arbitral Proceedings and Appointment of Arbitrators